davidgiven/fluxengine/doc/building.md

 ```

 Notes:

+  - `DIR/SIDE1` is the step direction pin.
+During reads or writes, `SIDE1` is
+  also multiplexed onto it, because some drives expect this.
+This is harmless
+  on other drives because the `DIR` pin is ignored during reads or writes.

   - `TX` is the debug UART port.
 It's on pin 12.7 because the board routes it
   to the USB serial port on the programmer, so you can get debug information